PgBiel/elembic/docs/book/src/misc/reference/data.md

 Functions used to retrieve data from custom elements, custom types, and their instances.

-## Main function
+## Main functions

 ### `e.data`

 This is the main function used to retrieve data from custom elements and custom types and their instances.
-The other functions listed here are convenient wrappers over this function to reduce typing.
+The other functions listed under "Helper functions" are convenient wrappers over this function to reduce typing.
 It receives any input and returns a dictionary with one of the following values for the `data-kind` key:

 1. `"element"`: dictionary with an element's relevant parameters and data generated it was declared.